dailystory/docs/articles/changelog/2020/september.md

 ## September 14, 2020
 * Inline menus need to be consistent
 * Update links to reports in camapign assets for magic forms and web forms
+* Updates to search form description, disable auto-complete on dates and add first engaged

 ## September 12, 2020
 * Bug with v1 path reference